 Internet: Complete a search on the internet looking for a local bookkeeper.
 If you are already using accounting software, check the provider’s website for a directory.
 Check on business directories; there are many listed.

-A recruitment agency: If you require a permanent member of staff or someone to cover for a short-term, recruitment agencies can be an excellent place to start.
+A recruitment agency: If you require a permanent staff member or someone to cover for the short-term, recruitment agencies can be an excellent place to start.
 They will have already interviewed candidates and will send suitable ones for your review.

 Speak to local businesses: Find out if other companies use a bookkeeper and if they recommend them.

 There are several questions worth asking when trying to recruit the right person, including: